-With transformation as our aim, and with relationships as a key focus, all that we do at Trinity is built around helping people to ‘Meet God, Meet Friends, and Live Life Better’.
+With transformation as our aim, and with relationships as a key focus, all that we do at Trinity is built around helping people to ‘Meet God, Make Friends, Live Life’.

 These are the three areas of focus that Jesus invites us to have in balance as His followers.
 We find them expressed in words which have come to be known as ‘The Greatest Commandment’ and ‘The Great Commission’.

 - Meet God– ‘Love the Lord your God with all your heart, soul and strength.’
 Matthew 22: 37

 Jesus invites us to meet God and to live our lives in relationship with Him.
 God invites us to put our trust in him and to live lives which honour him in every way.
 This gives our life an ‘upward’ dimension.

 - Make Friends– ‘Love your neighbour as yourself.’
 Matthew 22: 39